 Having a rewarding career in the health and wellness industry doesn’t mean you have to attend medical school, nursing school, or pharmacy school.
-The healthcare industry is incorporating a number of wellness modalities including personal fitness training and massage therapy to improve patient lives.
-And physical therapists require the help of physical therapy aides to be able to provide their patients with the services they need to recover function as rapidly as possible.
+The healthcare industry is incorporating a number of wellness modalities, including personal fitness training and massage therapy, to improve patient lives.
+Physical therapists require the help of physical therapy aides to be able to provide their patients with the services they need to recover function as rapidly as possible.

 Personal Trainers: Improving Life Quality for Clients